 21. Manhattan Bridge, NY

-We think the Manhattan Bridge View from Washington Street in Dumbo, Brooklyn has to be up there with the best photo spots in NYC.
+We think the Manhattan Bridge View from Washington Street in Dumbo, Brooklyn has to be up there with the top photo spots in NYC.
 It’s near impossible to have this place to yourself because it’s not just an amazing traditional photographers’ location, it’s also immensely popular for social media users.
 We arrived at dawn for the photo above and still had to be very patient.

 22. Mesa Arch, UT